You can integrate your Retention.com account directly with SalesForce Marketing Cloud.

 RECOMMENDATION: If you do not understand JSON mapping, do not edit the default settings.

-1. To change the list you’ve synchronized with, click Integrations > Dots > Settings.
+1. To change the data extension you’ve synchronized with, click Integrations > Dots > Settings.

 2. Click the pencil icon next to Contact Sync.
 Click Yes next to Upload collected contacts if you haven’t already.
-Then, choose a new list from the dropdown menu.
+Then, choose a new data extension from the dropdown menu.
 You can also adjust your custom sync options here.
 Click Save.

 1. To change your contact suppression preferences, click Integrations in the left-hand navigation.
 Then, click the three dots next to the integrated program and select Settings.